 Love is based more on feelings.
 It’s not merely butterflies in your stomach, the care you feel, and not being able to get them out of your mind.
 Love is primarily a commitment.
 Parts of love and attachment can overlap, however.
 You need to have love to have a secure attachment.
 But being in love or feeling love for someone does not guarantee a secure attachment.

 If you’re concerned about your attachment or unsure about love vs attachment, we can help you learn the differences.
-We’re also here to help you work on tools to form secure attachments with those you love.
+We’re also here to help you work on tools to form secure attachments with those you love, with the support of Counselors at San Diego Christian Counseling.

 Photos:”Despairing but not lost”, Courtesy of whoislimos, Unsplash.com, CC0 License; “Heart – Zero”, Courtesy of Prateek Katyal, Unsplash.com, CC0 License; “Mother and Baby”, Courtesy of Ana Tablas, Unsplash.com, CC0 License; “Restored,” Courtesy of Frank McKenna, Unsplash.com, CC0 License